 The metric sweeps over a range of IoU thresholds, at each point calculating an average precision value.
 The threshold values range from 0.5 to 0.95.

-At each threshold value 𝑡t, a precision value is calculated based on the number of true positives (TP), false negatives (FN), and false positives (FP) resulting from comparing the predicted object to all ground truth objectsLastly, the score returned by the competition metric is the mean taken over the individual average precisions of each image in the test dataset.
+At each threshold value 𝑡t, a precision value is calculated based on the number of true positives (TP), false negatives (FN), and false positives (FP) resulting from comparing the predicted object to all ground truth objects.
+Lastly, the score returned by the competition metric is the mean taken over the individual average precisions of each image in the test dataset.

 Below, we define the functions necessary to calculate the metric and use it directly inside the model as the objective function: